estebantechdev/prompt-pro/docs/creating_new_prompt_components.md

 This example illustrates a common issue in AI interactions: **vague prompts lead to vague answers**.
 When a prompt lacks context, scope, or structure, the AI must guess the user’s intent, which often results in ambiguous or insufficient responses.

 PromptPro helps prevent this problem **from the very beginning**.
-Instead of forcing users into a trial-and-error prompting loop, it guides them in **constructing clear, structured prompts** by defining the role, domain, audience, and expected output format.
-This approach reduces ambiguity, shortens the iteration cycle, and helps users obtain **useful, well-structured answers faster**.
+Instead of forcing users into a trial-and-error prompting loop, it guides them in **constructing clear, structured prompts** by defining the role, domain, audience, expected output format, etc. This approach reduces ambiguity, shortens the iteration cycle, and helps users obtain **useful, well-structured answers faster**.

 In the next section, you will see how **PromptPro** helps transform a vague prompt into a clear and structured one.
 The following steps demonstrate a simple workflow for defining the role, domain, audience, and output structure so the AI can produce more accurate and useful responses from the start.

 ### Step 1: Define A Custom Prompt To Build

 Let’s say we want:

 - Role: Technical instructor
 - Task: Explaining

-- Patterns: Step by step
+- Patterns: Step by step, structured output

-- Patterns: Structured output

-- Topic: "Hash Tables"
+- Topic: "Switch"
+- Audience: beginners

-### Step 2: Inspect Existing Files
+### Step 2: Inspect Existing Prompt Components

+> [!NOTE]
+> At this stage, you will identify which patterns you:
+> - Need
+> - Can modify
+> - Can reuse

-List available items:
+List the available components:

 ```bash
 pp list <agents|pattern_groups|patterns|roles|tasks>